seanox/aspect-js/manual/en/mvc.md

 #### composite

 Composite describes the construct of markup, JavaScript model, and possibly existing module resources.
-It describes all components and modules without direct reference to a concrete perspective.
+It describes a component/module without direct reference to a concrete perspective.

 ### Binding